gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieve the configuration of features such as product detail, landing page, options in the login/registration screen, communication opt-in, cart options and many more.
+Use this API to retrieve the configuration of features such as product detail, landing page, options in the login/registration screen, communication opt-in, cart options and many more.

 *Returned Response:*